 - Construction of new Malawi-specific food composition tables, with assistance from FAO

-The Dietetics Program at LUANAR has been accredited and student admission begins in 2016!
+The Dietetics Program at LUANAR has been accredited and student admission began in 2016.

 Malawi has been a leader in recognizing and targeting nutrition for priority actions.
 However, an emerging trend in Malawi is the increased risk of overweight and obesity.
 A review of the DHS 2010 indicates that 28% of urban women aged 15-49 are either overweight or obese compared to 14% of rural women.
 A preliminary literature review shows that chronic non-communicable diseases and their risk factors are emerging public health problems.
 A recently published study examined the prevalence of smoking, alcohol consumption, overweight and obesity, hypertension, fasting blood glucose, and cholesterol levels.
 It found a third of the adult population aged 25-64 years either had elevated blood pressure or were on anti-hypertensive medications, 5.6% had raised fasting blood glucoses (hyperglycemia) or were taking medication for it, and 8.7% had high cholesterol values.
 Another study has reported prevalence rates of 13.6% for diabetes mellitus, 4.4% for ischaemic heart disease, and 6.1% for strokes in the adult population aged 30-69 years.

 In order to address these problems within the country of Malawi, the Nutrition Innovation Lab, partnered with the College of Medicine and the Lilongwe University of Agriculture & Natural Resources (LUANAR) has developed the country’s first clinical dietetics program.